 These days, many companies only see marginal improvements in efficiency despite making large investments in new technology and, as a result, they have started to adopt a new approach that builds on their employees.
 This is where HR can and does play a major, important role in a company’s digitisation processes.

-These days, younger employees assume that their working lives will be just like their private lives where they manage virtually everything using their mobile phones.
+Younger employees, today, assume that their working lives will be just like their private lives where they manage virtually everything using their mobile phones.
 The widening gap between their reality at home and the analog processes they must follow at work means there is a growing risk that they spend more time trying to understand antiquated processes rather than moving your company forward or, quite simply, they choose to quit.

-An article recently published in Forbes magazine showed that as many as 88% of millennials want “work-life integration”.
+An article published in Forbes magazine showed that as many as 88% of millennials want “work-life integration”.
 Note that this NOT the same as “work-life balance”.
 They simply want to be able to manage their work using the same tools and channels as they use to manage their lives.
 They just don’t understand having to print hard copies because “that’s how we’ve always done it” – meaning they have to spend time learning how to do it and learning something that’s completely unnecessary.

 There is a big difference in the number of companies who say they already have or are about to digitise their businesses and the very few who have actually succeeded.
 According to a report from McKinsey, a mere third of companies succeed in digitising their businesses.
 Most fail during implementation and engagement because those factors are down to people to see them through.

 This is why you, as an HR manager, are so vital in how well your company succeeds in its digital journey!

 The same report from McKinsey states that the companies that succeed in digitisation have had the following five pillars in place: